DualStackAdmin/zabbix-quick-deploy-/README.md

 * **Database User:** The MySQL user for Zabbix.
 Press **Enter** to use the default (`zabbix`).
 * **Database Password:** A strong password for the user.
 Your input will be hidden for security.

-After you provide this information, the script will continue and complete the entire installation automatically.
+After you provide this information, the script will complete the entire installation and optimization automatically.

 ---